Menu Search

 WorldCat®

-WorldCat is a remarkable achievement in global collaboration that we all have a responsibility to protect.
+This is only possible due to a remarkable achievement in global collaboration.
 For nearly 60 years, OCLC metadata experts, libraries, and many others have contributed, enhanced, improved, and shared bibliographic data to connect cultural and scholarly resources in libraries worldwide.
 WorldCat also represents a significant and ongoing investment by OCLC and the library community.

 Protecting shared infrastructure